AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module0/ex1.md

 activity:
 ---

-# Exercise 1: Setup of Webserver and Website
+# Exercise 1: Setup of Web server and Website

 In this exercise, the goal is to install the AEP Demo-website.